 The graph below shows that saving $2 per day, and investing it, can do for retirement or other savings.
 And quite frankly, this is what happens if you do $2 per day starting at age 18.
 But honestly, once you get into your 20s, 30s, etc. you should be able to save much more than the $2.
 However that extra money you may save in your 20s or 30s will not have as big an impact to the graph/data below as it will not have as much time to compound.

 If you are living paycheck to paycheck, or have a decent income, start saving a couple dollars per day early.
-Tell your kids to start saving at age 18 (or even earlier).
+Tell your kids to start saving at age 18 (or even earlier) as part of financial literacy lessons.
 Show them how it can help them build the “base” of a financial future or retirement account.